-The reason I am asking this question now is that on 20 December I visited the Fruit Factory created by the Brighton Permaculture Trust on the South Coast of England to substantially increase its fruit processing capacity.
+The reason I am asking this question now is that on 20 December I visited the Fruit Factory created by the Brighton Permaculture Trust on the South Coast of England.

-From two tons of fruit turned into apple and pear juice and a range of jellies, chutneys and preserves, the charity is now looking at processing « 10 to 20 or even as much as 40 tons of fruit a year ».
+The Fruit Factory was built to substantially increase the charity’s fruit processing capacity.
+From two tons of fruit turned into apple and pear juice and a range of jellies, chutneys and preserves, the Brighton Permaculture Trust is now looking at processing « 10 to 20 or even as much as 40 tons of fruit a year ».